Whether you’re a small gym or a large chain of gyms, your fitness marketing strategy is one of the most important parts of running your business.

 You can share it on your social media accounts, local forums, or send it out to churned clients who may need inspiration to get back into the gym.

-With social media outlets all promoting video content, it’s a definite no-brainer to join the frenzy to promote your fitness club.
+With social media outlets all promoting video content, it’s a definite no-brainer to join the frenzy to promote your fitness facility.

 Video content allows prospective clients to see what workouts are like in your gym, your club’s facilities and how much fun your clients are having!

-You can use things like Facebook’s live-stream to show people who have liked your page what’s going on in your club in real-time.
+You can use things like Facebook’s live stream to advertise your gym and show people who have liked your page what’s going on in your club in real-time.

-Instagram is also a great outlet for marketing your gym’s video content.
+Instagram is also a great fitness marketing strategy for promoting your gym’s video content.
 It can help when people search via location and/or hashtags to find workout plans, classes or personal trainers in their areas.

-It’s a great way to engage with your existing club members and market your gym to prospective clients browsing through social media.
+It’s a great way to engage with your existing club members and advertise your gym to prospective clients browsing through social media.

 After looking at over 100 fitness brands’ social media profiles, we found that 82% of them post daily on either Facebook or Instagram.
 And that’s no accident.